Katie Holmes Is Breathtaking In A White Dress In New Instagram Snap

 “You are absolutely gorgeous, and that view!
 Just wonderful and amazing,” remarked a second fan of the actress.

-“You are truly the most beautiful person on earth…I really love your smile,” stated a third fan.
+“You are truly the most beautiful person on earth…I really love your smile,” stated a third admirer.

 “Bring back Dawson’s Creek.
 Oh and wow, speechless, so beautiful Katie,” said a fourth follower.